sunnnymskang/sunnnymskang.github.io/_pages/about.md

 # Hi I’m Sunny
 <br/>
 I want to build robust, interpretable and fair algorithms to promote human health and social goods.
-I studied computational vaccine design during my Ph.D. during which I applied theories in statistical physics and leveraged stochastic simulation techniques for designing more potent HIV vaccine.
+I earned my Ph.D. studying computational vaccine design.
+I applied principles from Statistical Physics and leveraged stochastic simulation techniques to make HIV vaccines more potent.
-Currently, I am a senior data scientist at Wayfair and a contributing research scientist at PathCheck foundation.
+Currently, I am a senior data scientist on the Pricing and Algorithms team at Wayfair.
+In addition, I contribute as a Research Scientist at PathCheck foundation - a MIT-based non-profit tech consortium for COVID-19.

 [//]: # 'A data-driven personal website'